segmentio/segment-docs/src/partners/subscriptions.md

 ### Does Segment retry data?

 Segment retries nine times over the course of four hours.
-This will increase the number of attempts for messages, so we’ll try and re-deliver them another 4 times after some backoff.
+This will increase the number of attempts for messages, so we'll try and re-deliver them another 4 times after some backoff.

-We don’t retry anywhere which is the sign of an expired API key or failed payment.
-However, if we push bad code that results in a malformed payload and a 400 or 422 response from an endpoint, we also won’t retry given that the call would not ever succeed.
+We don't retry anywhere which is the sign of an expired API key or failed payment.
+However, if we push bad code that results in a malformed payload and a 400 or 422 response from an endpoint, we also won't retry given that the call would not ever succeed.